- Why should I coach in AYSO?

-You sign up to coach at registration time when you register your kids to play.
+You sign up to coach at registration when you register your kids to play.
 If you need contact information, you can contact the Programs Department of the AYSO National Office at (800) 872-2976.

 If you have a child that is already on a team that has a coach, just let the coach know that you are interested in coaching and would like to help.
-Most of our coaches will be delighted to use you.
+Most of our coaches will be delighted to utilize you.

 - Does an AYSO coach have to have a child on the team?

 No. Anyone over the age of 18 can volunteer to be a coach in AYSO.
 Generally speaking, most coaches are the parents of a child on the team; however, AYSO welcomes and encourages anyone who wants to volunteer to come out and coach!

 There are two parts to coach training.
 One is an online course which covers team management, safety, volunteer protection and AYSO's principles.
 This course is known as Safe Haven®.
 There is also age-specific training which covers soccer techniques, strategies and teaching ideas appropriate to the age group.
 These clinics are held online and on weekends, and vary from a half day to two days.
 You must attend coach training to be covered by the Volunteer Protection Act.

 AYSO makes a commitment to provide a safe place for children to play and compete.
 The coach has a responsibility to help make the environment safe, as well as fun.
 To ensure the safety of both children and volunteers, each volunteer is required to take a short in-person or online-training session called Safe Haven™.
 It focuses on safety and appropriate behavior with children as well as first aid and other on-field issues.
 Agreeing to a background check is also required for each volunteer.

 - What are the various levels of coach certification?